How do you move around?

 But in 2008 we got a well-equipped, adapted van modified by RollX (check out their site in my Health care, Equipment section).
 The van will kneel and produce a ramp, and inside it has a locking system that enables me to drive in and lock myself in place on the front passenger's side.
 With a seat belt, I'm securely in without having to be transferred.
 This works only with the Quickie wheelchair because only one model at a time can be modified in tandem with the van to fit into the locking device.

-The new van promises to alleviate all of these for a longer ground trip of which we have yet to try.
+The new van alleviates all of these for a longer ground trip of which we have yet to try, past the 250 mile one-way trips to Baton Rouge when I served on the Louisiana Developmental Disabilities Council.
 We haven't yet attempted air travel given the policies airlines have regarding traveling while using a vent and regarding transporting equipment.
-We used to consider airline travel before the tracheotomy complicated, but now it's practically out of the question.
+We used to consider airline travel before the tracheotomy complicated matters, but now it's practically out of the question.
 There is a service we’ve not tried, however, that looks viable: chartering an air ambulance.

 To what degree are you limited in your daily life besides the obvious dependence on a mechanical device to breathe?